Create Version Stacks to organize your clips' revisions rather than having multiple versions as individual files in your project.

 Access all of the versions by clicking the version at the top.
 You can view any previous version in that stack.

-Click Compare Versions and select the versions on the left and right that you want to compare.
-You can also choose the audio track you want to hear.
+Click Compare Versions inside the player page and select the versions on the left and right that you want to compare.

 Click the menu options on your version stack by clicking the three dots - select manage version stack.